TheOnlyMonster/Banking-System/README.md

  This is a full banking system using OOP concepts and CPP

 This projects was one of my college assignments that I enjoyed making it and I learned from it how to use OOP concepts in the real world.
+I did not learn how to deal with database yet but, I created a text file that acts like a database and I used it to store and retrieve data from it.
+Inshallah as soon as I take Database subject I will extend the project and will add some new extra features.

 The banking application allows the user, i.e., the bank employee to create a bank account for a specific client.
 It allows him to list all the available bank accounts.
 For each account, it allows him to display the account details, withdraw money and